 I trained in Textile Design at Brighton Polytechnic and the Royal College of Art and have always enjoyed combining different materials together and discovering the exciting, creative and decorative possibilities for each new piece.

-Mixed Media allows me the freedom to be creative and to experiment with many ways to express my love of nature, seasonal flowers and plants and wildflowers, birds and my rural surroundings.
+Mixed media gives me the freedom to be creative and to experiment with different ways to explore and express my love of nature and my natural surroundings.

-I run small workshops in my rural garage studio on the Hampshire Surrey borders, exhibit locally and take part in Open Studio events and I am delighted that I was shortlisted for Surrey Artist of the year 2019.
+I run small workshops in my rural garage studio on the Hampshire Surrey borders, exhibit locally, take part in Open Studio events and in 2019 I was delighted to be shortlisted for Surrey Artist of the Year.